Nanzaro and I went to the new Indian restaurant on No. 5 Road, south of Steveston Highway for lunch. This restaurant was opened in Nov 2012.

 We ended up at Wong Kok Char Chan Teng, a Hong Kong style cafe.
 We ordered Toast with Prawn Roe Sauce to share.
 It was RM5.90 (just below CAD2).
 I like the savory flavour with a hint of pungentness.
 Too bad, it’s not available in the Hong Kong style cafe in Richmond.

 For drinks, I had a Peanut Man for RM6.90 (CAD2.30).
 It’s a thick peanuty shake.
-More on following page.
-Click here to continue reading
+Continue reading

 After breakfast, we went to a nearby stall to get some pastries.

 We bought assorted pastries to try.
 RM5.50 (less than CAD2) for the above.